callumbirks/simple-blackjack/README.md

 # simple-blackjack
 A Simple CLI BlackJack Game written in Java

-My first Java project, one player plays against the dealer.
+One player plays against the dealer.
+My first Java project.